 What type of training is required?
 Who needs to take training?

-All interested UCR employees are welcome to participate in Drupal training, however we strongly recommend consulting with your Site Factory Manager prior to training.
+All interested UCR employees are welcome to participate in Drupal training.
 All individuals who will be content contributors, editors, and builders are required to take training (in person or through online materials on this resource site) before editing websites.

 How will we know when new functionality/modules/widgets are available for use?